davepacheco/registrar/README.md

 also TCP ports for multiple servers listening on the same IP address.
 These are used for situations where multiple processes (usually Node programs) are listening in the same zone.
-For example, in modern Triton deployments, the `moray.emy-10.joyent.us` domain provides SRV recors for each of the instances within each Moray zone:
+For example, in modern Triton deployments, the `moray.emy-10.joyent.us` domain provides SRV records for each of the instances within each Moray zone:

 <!-- XXX example DNS result -->